-Compare caravan insurance policies for Western Australia
+Compare caravan insurers in Western Australia

-What should I consider when purchasing caravan insurance in WA?
+Is caravan insurance compulsory in WA?

 - Emergency accommodation or repairs.
 The beauty of WA is matched by its isolation - if you breakdown will your policy provide ground assistance or emergency accommodation?

 - Accidental and intentional damage.
 Only comprehensive caravan insurance can cover you for accidental and intentional damage, ensuring no mishaps cost you an arm and a leg.

 What kind of caravan insurance is offered in WA?

 The most general insurance policies offer a unique mode of coverage and flexibility in policy additions.
 Below is a table outlining each type and what's offered:

 |Feature||Comprehensive||Third party fire and theft||Third party property damage only|

 |Emergency accommodation, transport and repairs|

 |Collision or crash|